structurizr/cli/README.md

 	- Markdown/AsciiDoc documentation
 	- Architecture Decision Records (ADRs)
 - __Pull__ workspace content as JSON
-- __Export__ diagrams to PlantUML, Mermaid, and WebSequenceDiagrams
+- __Export__ diagrams to PlantUML, Mermaid, WebSequenceDiagrams, and Ilograph

 __This repository is supported by Structurizr Limited__, as a part of the Structurizr service.